-- SQL Server Full-Text Search: As the call suggests, customers can run a full-textual content seek in opposition to Character records in SQL Tables.
+- SQL Server Full-Text Search: As the name suggests, customers can run a full-textual content seek in opposition to Character records in SQL Tables.

 How to Connect QuickBooks to SQL Server?

 You can use the SQL Gateway to configure a TDS (SQL Server) remoting provider and install a related server for QuickBooks information.
-After you’ve got commenced the provider, you may use the UI in SQL Server Management Studio to create the related server.
+After you’ve selected the provider, you may use the UI in SQL Server Management Studio to create the related server.

 Step 1: Assign QuickBooks as an ODBC Data Source

 To create and configure ODBC DSNs, use the Microsoft ODBC Data Source Administrator.
-When you’re connecting to a neighborhood QuickBooks instance, you do now no longer want to set any connection residences.
+When you’re connecting to a neighborhood QuickBooks instance, you don’t have to set any connection residences.

 Providing a high-quality ETL solution can be a difficult task if you have a large volume of data.
 Hevo’s automated, No-code platform empowers you with everything you need to have for a smooth data replication experience.